Joseph Kalimbwe: Politics

+Between 2023 and 2024, Kalimbwe was nominated to be Zambian Pan African Parliament Campaign spokesperson at the Pan African Parliament where Zambia had fielded Miles Sampa as candidate against Fortune Charumbira of Zimbabwe.
+In the lead up to the vote, the Zimbabwean delegation accused the Zambians of trying to cause division by fielding a candidate when Southern Africa already had a candidate.
+Zambia denied this and the election went on 25 March 2024, with Zimbabwean candidate winning by one vote more against Sampa of Zambia.
+Zambia is represented by 2 UPND MPs, One Independent MP and 2 Patriotic Front MPs.

-African Youth Influence
+African youth influence

 Following his role in the election of the United Party for National Development against the ruling Patriotic front, Kalimbwe gained popularity across Africa outside his native Zambia, especially in Zimbabwe, Tanzania, Namibia and Uganda as young Africans called for the removal or oppressive ruling parties from power.
 In a series of tweets after the election of Hakainde Hichilema, he called on African youths to be brave if they wanted to vote out dictators saying, "Go and vote out in your masses and then protect the vote from being rigged".

 A day later he posted on twitter a photo of himself with Zimbabwean opposition leader Nelson Chamisa saying "Zambia is a democracy, we welcome and debate with anyone here".
 After the incident, Kalimbwe was criticized on social media for taking photos with opposition political leaders from Africa after he again published photos with former Zimbabwean Finance Minister Tendai Biti, Zitto Kabwe of Tanzania and Chamisa with others claiming he was now in the ruling party and was not supposed to take photos with those in the opposition.
 He however rubbished the criticism claiming he will "always stand with those who supported our struggle in the opposition.

+Issues with liberation movements

+Kalimbwe has been very critical of Liberation Movements in Southern Africa.
+It earned him a popular statue for his stance on Zimbabwe's Zanu PF and the ANC of South Africa.
+In February 2022, the ruling Zanu PF sent a delegation of 4 government ministers to Lusaka to engage Zambian President Hakainde Hichilema to ask him to engage Kalimbwe over his stance on liberation movement.
+This followed Kalimbwe having had a dispute with Zimbabwe's former finance minister Patrick Chinamasa and the spokesperson of Zimbabwean President George Charamba who claimed Kalimbwe was still a baby in politics after Kalimbwe asked the later to explain his position on the death of 3rd President of Zambia, Patrick Mwanawasa.

+In 2023, the Secretary General of the ANC, Fikile Mbalula stated that Kalimbwe needed to learn a lot of things in politics after Mbalula posted a twitter photo accusing Zambian President Hichilema of being a puppet of the West.